-The database console lets you compose and execute SQL statements for any database defined in PhpStorm as a data source.
-It also lets you analyze and modify the retrieved data.
+Database consoles let you compose and execute SQL statements for any database defined in PyCharm as a data source.
+They also let you analyze and modify the retrieved data.

-The following standardized and DBMS vendor-specific SQL dialects are supported: DB2, Derby, H2, HSQLDB, MySQL, Oracle, Oracle SQL*Plus, PostgreSQL, SQL Server, SQL92, SQLite, and Sybase .
+The following standardized and DBMS vendor-specific SQL dialects are supported in the consoles: DB2, Derby, H2, HSQLDB, MySQL, Oracle, Oracle SQL*Plus, PostgreSQL, SQL Server, SQL92, SQLite, and Sybase .

 General console usage instructions are on this page:

 - Changing the SQL dialect

 Opening a database console

 The Database tool window lets you open only default consoles, i.e. the ones that were created by PyCharm automatically.

 To open the consoles that you created yourself, you should use the Scratches view of the Project tool window.

 Select the data source of interest or any node within and do one of the following:

 - Click on the title bar if the toolbar is hidden.